Mon – Fri: 8:00am – 5:00pm Open 5 Days A Week

 Some dental problems need urgent treatment, while others can wait to be treated.

-Know the difference between these issues, particularly if they happen in the middle of the night or during the weekend when most dental offices are closed.
+It’s important to know the difference between these kinds of problems, particularly if they happen in the middle of the night or over the weekend when most dental offices are closed.

-Here are some signs you may be experiencing a dental emergency:
+Here are some signs you may have a dental emergency:

 • Loose or knocked-out permanent tooth